vmware-archive/vsphere-storage-for-docker/doc/VolumeNames.md

 # Volume name usage
 volume@datastore can be used anywhere where `volume name` is needed - i.e. in 'docker run -v **volume**:/path ...' ,
 'docker volume create', 'docker volume rm', docker volume inspect'.
-In all cases, using short volume name (with no datastore) will refer to the volume with the given name located on the same datastore where the Docker VM is located
+In all cases, using short volume name (with no datastore) will refer to the volume with the given name located on the same datastore where the Docker VM is located.